-- Burkitt lymphoma: translocation t(8;14) → c-myc (nuclear regulator protein) on chromosome 8 is translocated to the immunoglobulin heavy chain locus on chromosome 14 → overexpression of c-myc and Bcl-2 → lymphoma
+- Burkitt lymphoma: translocation t(8;14) → c-myc (nuclear regulator protein) on chromosome 8 translocation to the immunoglobulin heavy chain locus on chromosome 14 → overexpression of c-myc and Bcl-2 → lymphoma

-- Infection with high-risk strains of HPV (e.g., HPV-16 and HPV-18)
+Cervical cancer: precipitated by infection with high-risk strains of HPV (e.g., HPV-16 and HPV-18)

-- HPV encodes for protein E6 → E6 binds to p53 → inactivation of p53 → inability of p53 to arrest the cell cycle and to activate DNA repair genes → proliferation of abnormal cells → low-grade dysplasia → high-grade dysplasia → carcinoma in situ → invasive cervical carcinoma
+- HPV encodes for protein E7 which binds to Rb → inability of Rb to bind to E2F and arrest the cell cycle → proliferation of abnormal cells → low-grade dysplasia → high-grade dysplasia → carcinoma in situ → invasive cervical carcinoma

-- HPV encodes for protein E7 → E7 binds to Rb → inability of Rb to bind to E2F and arrest the cell cycle → proliferation of abnormal cells → low-grade dysplasia → high-grade dysplasia → carcinoma in situ → invasive cervical carcinoma
+- HPV encodes for protein E6 which binds to p53 → inactivation of p53 → inability of p53 to arrest the cell cycle and to activate DNA repair genes → proliferation of abnormal cells → low-grade dysplasia → high-grade dysplasia → carcinoma in situ → invasive cervical carcinoma

-- Never physiologically induced
+- Not physiologically induced

-- Always associated with an inflammatory reaction
+- Always associated with an inflammatory reaction (in contrast to apoptosis)

 Types of necrosis

-|Definition|| || || |
+|Coagulative necrosis|| || |

 - Occurrence: liver, heart, muscles, kidneys

-- Histological staining: Sudan stain or oil red O staining, unfixed or formalin fixed, frozen sections
+- Histological staining: Sudan stain or oil red O staining, unfixed or formalin-fixed, frozen sections

-- Hyalinization: replacement of normal tissue by proteins that have an eosinophilic, homogenous, translucent appearance on H&E staining.
+- Hyalinization: replacement of normal tissue by proteins that have an eosinophilic, homogenous, translucent appearance on H&E staining

-|Mallory bodies||Inclusion bodies within the cytoplasm of the hepatocytes that contain intermediate filaments and appear pink on H&E stain.||Most common in alcoholic liver disease|
+|Mallory bodies||Inclusion bodies within the cytoplasm of hepatocytes that contain damaged intermediate filaments and appear eosinophilic (pink) on H&E stain||Most common in alcoholic liver disease|

-|An eosinophilic remnant of apoptotic hepatocytes with pyknosis||Particularly in yellow fever and viral hepatitis.|
+|An eosinophilic remnant of apoptotic hepatocytes with pyknosis||Particularly in yellow fever and viral hepatitis|

 |Schaumann bodies||Round calcium and protein inclusions in the cytoplasm with laminar stratification||Granulomas in sarcoidosis|

-|Russel bodies||Accumulation of immunoglobulins||Plasma cells in plasmacytoma or chronic inflammation|
+|Russell bodies||Accumulation of immunoglobulins||Plasma cells in plasmacytoma or chronic inflammation|